-In most premises designed and built to building regulations and served by more than one stairway, it is probable that these stairways will be protected by fire-resisting construction and will lead to a final exit.
+In healthcare premises designed and built to building regulations, NIHTM 85 and served by more than one stairway, it is probable that most of the stairways will be protected by fire-resisting construction and will lead to a final exit.
 If any floor has an occupancy of over 60, each storey should have at least two exits, i.e. protected routes.
-The figure of 60 can be varied in proportion to the risk, lower risk slight increase, higher risk lower numbers of persons.
+The figure of 60 can be varied in proportion to the risk, lower risk: slight increase, higher risk: lower numbers of persons.